Expectations for the first supermassive black-hole binary resolved by PTAs II: Milestones for binary characterization: Results

 As a further test of pulsar term influence, we examine the pulsar phase parameters.
 We compute the information gain in these parameters using the Kullback-Leibler (KL) divergence $D_{\rm{KL}}$ \cite{KLdivergence}, a statistic that quantifies the difference between two probability distributions.
 In this case, we are interested in the difference between the pulsar phase posterior and prior, which we calculate for each pulsar individually.
 More concretely, we compare each marginalized pulsar phase posterior from the MCMC chain against a uniform prior between 0 and $2\pi$.
 The two distributions are identical if $D_{\rm{KL}}=0$, while larger values mean that the distributions are more distinct from one another.
 Put simply, larger $D_{\rm{KL}}$ implies greater information gain from the data. \autoref{fig:kldiv} shows $D_{\rm{KL}}$ values for every pulsar phase parameter as a function of that pulsar's angular separation from the source.
 Sources in locations A and B are shown with circle and triangle markers, respectively, with the same coloring as in previous figures.

-For each of the four sources, we find an increase in pulsar phase $D_{\rm{KL}}$ at the same time that the localization area in \autoref{fig:fs_vs_eto} improves.
+We note that the calculations in \autoref{fig:kldiv} were done on the noiseless injection posteriors and consequently follow the trends seen in the left panel of \autoref{fig:fs_vs_eto}.
+For each of the four sources, we find an increase in pulsar phase $D_{\rm{KL}}$ at the same time that the full-signal localization area in \autoref{fig:fs_vs_eto} improves.
 This occurs at the 10-year slice for B5, 11-12-year slices for B20, 13-14-year slices for A20, and 15-year slice for A5.
-We note that the calculations in \autoref{fig:kldiv} were done on the noiseless injection posteriors, but the results do not change drastically for the noisy injections.
-The only difference in the noisy injections is that both B5 and B20 see a rise in pulsar phase $D_{\rm{KL}}$ at the 10-year slice, coinciding with the initial parameter improvements in \autoref{fig:qcw_par_order} and \autoref{fig:qcw_loc90}.
+In \autoref{fig:kldiv} as in \autoref{fig:fs_vs_eto}, B5 shows parameter constraints slightly before B20; again, this may be due to the fact that, since the noise parameters are fixed in the PTA covariance matrix, conflation between red noise and the CW signal during sampling has been mitigated.
+The KL divergence results also do not change drastically for the noisy injections -- the only difference is that both B5 and B20 see a rise in pulsar phase $D_{\rm{KL}}$ at the 10-year slice, coinciding with the initial parameter improvements in \autoref{fig:qcw_par_order} and \autoref{fig:qcw_loc90}.

 We can conclude, then, that the data become informative simultaneously for global CW parameters such as $(\theta,\phi)$, $f_{\rm{GW}}$, and $h_0$, as well as several pulsar phases $\Phi_p$.
 This provides additional support that B5, and both B sources in general, are constrained at lower S/N due to pulsar term influence.
 These pulsar term gains are fairly moderate; more drastic improvements could be achieved by leveraging pulsar term phasing information, as discussed previously.
 However, both in this work and in real PTA analyses, obtaining such improvements is currently unfeasible without precise distance measurements for the majority of pulsars.